The Role of Microsoft Entra ID in Identity and Access Management

 Entra ID Governance makes it simple to enforce this principle through Role-Based Access Control (RBAC).
 RBAC lets organizations define roles that correspond to job descriptions and assign users access necessary to perform these roles.
 Entra ID also offers a host of built-in roles made to fit common administrative and operational needs, like:

-- Global Administrator – Can manage all facets of Entra ID, usually limited to a small number of personnel.
+• Global Administrator – Can manage all facets of Entra ID, usually limited to a small number of personnel.

-- User Administrator – This is a privileged role that manages user and group lifecycle tasks, including creating accounts, updating group memberships, and password resets.
+• User Administrator – This is a privileged role that manages user and group lifecycle tasks, including creating accounts, updating group memberships, and password resets.

-- Security Reader – Grants read-only access to security policies, alerts, reports, and other security-related features.
+• Security Reader – Grants read-only access to security policies, alerts, reports, and other security-related features.
 It is useful for security operations center (SOC) teams or auditors who need insight but don’t necessitate control over configurations.

 Following least privilege principles reduces attack surface, prevents privilege creep, and lessens the risks associated with compromised accounts.
 This approach also helps mitigate both accidental and intentional misuse of elevated access, ensuring that sensitive systems remain controlled and protected.

-Transitioning from Traditional Active Directory to Entra ID
+Migrating from Active Directory to Entra ID

 For organizations currently using on-premises Active Directory (AD), moving to Entra ID represents a significant shift in identity management.
 A well-planned approach ensures a smooth transition and reduces disruption across the business.